livechat/express-validate/README.md

 Validation code:

 ```
-   req.validate {
+req.validate({
-		name: {rule: 'required', message: '%s is required!' }
+    name: {rule: "required", message: "%s is required!"},
-		age: ['required', {
+    age: ["required", {
-			rule: 'greaterThan'
+        rule: "greaterThan",
-			than: 18
+        than: 18,
-			message: 'Hey, you must be over %than to see the content.
-Please, provide the correct %s'
+        message: "Hey, you must be over %than to see the content.
+Please, provide the correct %s",
     }]
-	}
+})
 ```

 Requests: